The Birth of a Trenton System: How We Build Our Rugged Computers

 Once a customer is satisfied with a proposed solution and wishes to move forward with a purchase, they send Trenton Systems a purchase order and a lead time.
 From there, the customer’s system begins its official journey to completion, which can begin in a few different ways.

-In the case of the TMS4711 we followed, it began with assembly and integration, so skip to that section if you want to know more about this specific system.
+In the case of the TMS4711 we followed, it began with sub-assembly and assembly, so skip to that section if you want to know more about this specific system.
 Otherwise, keep reading to learn more about how our production process tackles customized purchase orders in the design phase.

 Standard Block Diagram Design for Trenton Systems' TKL8255 Processor Board, Used in the TMS4711 System

 The design phase follows the discussion and decision-making phase but is usually reserved for our customized rugged computing solutions.

 Given that the TMS4711 system we're following is one of our common COTS systems, just minus a couple of components, we already had the processor board design, backplane design, chassis design, and system components necessary to assemble the system.
 So, this specific TMS4711 skips the design phase and goes directly to sub-assembly and assembly.
 Other TMS4711 orders may not, however, depending on the level of customization required by the customer.

 Trenton Systems is known for designing rugged servers and workstations that don’t exist yet.
 In other words, our customers have the option of choosing standard solutions, which are based on common requests from our customers, or asking us to design a unique, never-before-seen system tailored to fit their program or application from the board up.